kapersoft/sharefile-api/README.md

 ## Testing
 In the `/tests`-folder are two tests defined:
-- `TestClient.php` tests the `Kapersoft\Sharefile\Client`-class using mock Guzzle objects;
+- `TestClient.php` tests the `Kapersoft\ShareFile\Client`-class using mock Guzzle objects;
-- `TestShareFileApi.php` tests the `Kapersoft\Sharefile\Client`-class using the live ShareFile API.
+- `TestShareFileApi.php` tests the `Kapersoft\ShareFile\Client`-class using the live ShareFile API.
 To use this test fill in your ShareFile credentials under section `<PHP>` of the `phpunit.xml.dist`-file in the project root folder.
 Some tests need additional parameters to run.
 These parameters can be found in the first lines of the test.

 ## Security
 If you discover any security related issues, please email kapersoft@gmail.com instead of using the issue tracker.